 The term “12-12” means you’re giving your cannabis plants 12 hours of darkness, and 12 hours of light every day.
-“12-12 from seed” mean you’re giving a cannabis plant a 12-12 light schedule from a very young age to force it to flower early (make buds).
+“12-12 from seed” mean you’re giving a cannabis plant a 12-12 light schedule from a very young age to force it to flower early (make buds) while staying small.

 Some growers are attracted to the idea of 12-12 from seed, because it means that harvest will come sooner.
 How long does it take to grow a plant from seed to harvest?

 But does the 12-12 from seed technique work to give you a faster harvest, and if so, what are the results?